xqyet/MC.Sniper/README.md

   - delay scaling based on recent `429 Too Many Requests`.
   - delay customization per request cycle.
   - conditional added to avoid synchronized rate-limiting across accounts.
-  -

 ## How to Update
 The original MCsniperGO repo contains a deprecated OAuth client ID used for the Microsoft device login flow.
-You can find it in the mc/account.go file in this line:
+You can find it in the mc/msa.go file in this line:
 `client_id := "00000000402b5328"`
 This is blacklisted by Microsoft, so if you want to automatically pull bearer tokens and track your own OAuth sessions, do the following:

-### Register a New Microsoft Azure App
+### Register Microsoft Azure App
+(only if you REALLY want to automatically pull bearer tokens - you will need finesse a verified app submission and will take a few days, but worth it if you do)

 1. Visit: [https://portal.azure.com](https://portal.azure.com)
 2. Navigate to **Azure Active Directory > App registrations**